enphnt/blog-old/src/pages/git-worktree/index.md

 So, when your testing some bug fix or new feature, you may find it useful to compare the software behaviour before and after the fix was applied.
 Similarly, this can be quite useful for developers to make tweaks and ensure no regression is introduced inadvertently.

-The basic worflow I find myself using is:
+The basic workflow I find myself using is:

 ```
 # Checkout new feature branch